 With online programs, students can study from just about anywhere as long as they have a computer and a reliable internet connection.

 The flexibility offered by online programs is unparalleled and almost impossible to obtain through any conventional college.
 Course materials are accessible 24/7.
 You can download whatever you require and study at any time of the night or day enabling you to complete the coursework without compromising on your other commitments.

 In most cases, you will be able to take as long as you want to complete the program or you can choose to complete the program in a shorter time so you can get into the workforce that much faster.

 Potentially Lower Costs

-With an online program you do not have to factor in the cost of room, board or commuting.
-Some courses have a practical component that cannot be delivered from a distance, which means you may incur the cost of travel and staying once or twice a year but the total does not even come close to the cost of full-time college.
+With an online program, you do not have to factor in the cost of room, board or commuting.
+Some courses have a practical component that cannot be delivered from a distance.
+That means you may incur the cost of travel and staying once or twice a year but the total does not even come close to the cost of full-time college.

 Cons of Enrolling in an Online College